 VI.4.
 IN COMPLIANCE.
-Daily non certified VE's on the mixing building baghouse and coal bin vents.
+Requires daily non certified VE's on the mixing building baghouse and coal bin vents.
 If VE's are observed, a certified reading shall be performed.
 No VE's have been observed.

 VI.5 IN COMPLIANCE.
+Requires daily pressure drop records.
 Daily pressure drop records are maintained.
-Examples are attached. (#10 attached).

 IX.1 IN COMPLIANCE.
 Shall comply with fugitive dust plan in SIP CO 27-1993.
 Facility has certified compliance with dust plan quarterly.
 Quarterly reports are submitted which detail the fugitive dust activities that have been performed.
+See attached sample of fugitive dust inspections.